Steam distillation: Laboratory techniques

 On a lab scale, steam distillations are carried out using steam generated outside the system and piped through the mixture to be purified.
 Steam can also be generated in-situ using a Clevenger-type apparatus.

 The Likens-Nickerson apparatus simultaneously performs steam distillation and extraction.
 It is typically used to isolate target organic compounds for further analysis.

+Uses of steam distillation in the chemical laboratory are illustrated by several standardized protocols.
+Steam distillation is used in the purification of bromobiphenyl.
+In one preparation of benzophenone, steam is employed to first recover unreacted carbon tetrachloride and subsequently to hydrolyze the intermediate benzophenone dichloride into benzophenone, which is in fact not steam distilled.
+In one preparation of a purine, steam distillation is used to remove volatile benzaldehyde from nonvolatile product.